jotd666/bagman/README.md

 uses 99% of the transcoded original code for better accuracy.

 Music never loses the tempo.
-Sound use samples.
+Highscore entry fixed (could not enter "Z" in highscores) Sound use samples.
 Game still has original bugs left